italiangrid/voms/_posts/2013-06-28-release-is-late.md

 ---
 layout: post
-title: The release scheduled for today is late
+title: The release is late
 author: valerio
 summary: We will release on Monday
 ---